 How Mesenchymal Stem Cell Therapy Works

-The Novus Center is confident that your problems can be solved with regenerative medicine as opposed to pharmaceuticals or surgery.
+Novus Anti-Aging Center is confident that your problems can be solved with regenerative medicine as opposed to pharmaceuticals or surgery.
 Even problems like Erectile Dysfunction (ED) can be treated and cured with modern regenerative therapy.
 One of the most powerful options available today is the use of mesenchymal stem cell (MSC) therapy.

 MSCs are stem cells that can transform into a variety of tissues, including muscle, bone, cartilage, and vascular structures.
 In addition to becoming new healthy cells, they also release exosomes that encourage existing cells to multiply.
 Let’s look at how MSC therapy works and how it can treat ED better than any other option on the market.